tipishev/python_debugging_workshop/README.md

 Let's go to the next level and see how to navigate vertically in the call stack.

-_
-go through stacking corridor
- mention (a)rgs and how they are local to each frame where shows who called the whole shebang
+_go through stacking corridor; mention (a)rgs and how they are local to each frame where shows who started the whole circus_
-_

 Now, let's add the "amulet of stacking" to our evergrowing collection and and see what fails next.